natashiblie/is-london-rainy/README.md

 ## Conclusion

-This analysis shows that while London does experience frequent rainy days, the rain tends to be light and less intense than often depicted in movies.
-London's "rainy" image is more due to the frequency of rain rather than its intensity or total volume.
+The analysis shows that London experiences frequent rain, with rainfall on 62.4% of the days in 2023.
+While London’s rain is generally lighter and less intense compared to tropical cities, its consistent, moderate rainfall supports its reputation as a rainy city.

+Overall, we conclude that London’s rainy image is justified based on the frequency and steadiness of rainfall, though it is not as heavy as often depicted in movies.

 ## Further Exploration